Our Mission & History

 Our History

-Starting in the 1990s with his family business restructured and revitalized under the leadership of his son, John Jr., John Hazen White, along with his wife Mary Tefft White (who went by her childhood nickname Happy), began to contribute significant gifts to educational institutions and arts organizations.
-Their mission was to give something back to the community in their adopted state of Rhode Island (John White Sr. had moved the manufacturing firm his father had started in 1920 from Connecticut to RI in the early 1940s.)
+Starting in the 1990s with his family business restructured and revitalized under the leadership of his son, John Jr., John Hazen White Sr., along with his wife, Mary Tefft White (who went by her childhood nickname Happy), began to contribute significant gifts to educational institutions and arts organizations in Rhode Island.
+In the early 1940s, John White Sr. moved the manufacturing firm that his father started in 1920 from Connecticut to RI.
+Through their philanthropy, John and Happy’s intention always was to give something back to the community in their adopted state where they worked, lived and raised their family.